Chart Color Schemes

 Wantirna is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Wantirna has a high level of cultural diversity, with 41.0% of its population born overseas and 40.8% speaking a language other than English at home.
-Christianity is the predominant religion in Wantirna, making up 43.8% of people.
-However, Buddhism is more prevalent in Wantirna compared to Greater Melbourne, comprising 6.3% versus 4.2%.
+Christianity is the predominant religion in Wantirna, accounting for 43.8% of people.
+Buddhism, however, is more prevalent in Wantirna compared to Greater Melbourne, making up 6.3% versus 4.2%.

 Frequently Asked Questions - Diversity